NvyMax/markdown_cheatsheet/Markdown Cheatsheet.md

 # Markdown CheatSheet
 ## Created by NiKole Maxwell
-### Created in conjunction with Team Treehouse Training by Wade Christenson
+*### Created in conjunction with Team Treehouse Training by Wade Christensen*

-This is a simple cheatsheet created using the Team Treehouse course "Markdown Basics".
+This is a simple cheatsheet created using the Team Treehouse course *"Markdown Basics"*.
 Please use this cheatsheet to help you remember Markdown or to refresh your memory if you use it as infrequently as I do.

 If you find this project beneficial, please "star" it on GitHub.
 Thank you!

 ***Tip***  In order to see the markdown instructions, this document is best viewed in Notepad or your favorite text editor.

 ---
 ---
 ---

-#What is MarkDown?
+# What is MarkDown?
 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).  - John Gruber

 # Headlines